scala/scala-lang/_posts/2024-11-19-release-notes-3.6.0.md

 ## SIP-56 Amendment: Match types extractors follow aliases and singletons

 Scala 3.6.0 also stabilises the improvements of match types previously available under `-language:experimental.betterMatchTypeExtractors`.
-These changes were amending the match type specification and adjusting the implementation of match types to resolve some of the issues reported by users.
+These changes were amending the match type specification and adjusting the implementation of match types under [SIP-56](https://docs.scala-lang.org/sips/match-types-spec.html) to resolve some of the issues reported by users.
 Under the new rules, it is possible to correctly resolve aliases and singleton types.

 ```scala
 trait A: